History of the Park

 In 1910 William Curzon set aside 30 acres of land that was formerly part of his villa (this has now long vanished).
 The first 12 acres were opened to the public in August 1913, this area being landscaped by William Barron & Son of Borrowash.

-LibraryIn 1915 the Carnegie library was opened and remained on the site at the entrance to the park.
+In 1915 the Carnegie library was opened and remained on the site at the entrance to the park.
 In 1957 part of the library was used by Wilmorton Junior School as overflow classrooms.
-It was closed to the public in 1971.
-It was finally demolished in 1980.
+It was closed to the public in 1971 and finally demolished in 1980.
+Also in 1915 a sand pit and playground were added, which was funded by Alderman Blewes Robotham who at the time lived in Nunsfield House on Boulton Lane.

 In August 1921 a paddling pool was opened and measured 130 feet x 60 feet.

-Also in 1922 work started on digging out the lake and took a year to complete.
-The lake was fed from the river Coton, which flowed through Normanton and Osmaston Park and ended at the river Derwent.
-The lake was opened in September 1923, around the lake there was a cafe-pavilion and a boat house with rowing boats and paddle boats for hire.
+In 1922 the bowling green and tennis courts were opened, and work started on digging out the lake.
+The lake was fed from Cotton Brook, which flowed from Normanton and ended at the river Derwent.
+The lake was opened in September 1923, around it there was a cafe-pavilion and a boat house with rowing boats and paddle boats for hire.
 In October 1923 a model boat club was set up and model yachts were raced across the lake.

 From 1925 annual carnivals were held on the park with such activities as motor cycle football, swimming races, flower and horticultural exhibits.
 These carnivals were very popular and it is thought that as many as 30,000 people attended these events.